Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Proof of the rigidity theorem

+Each $\BB_{2,j}$ consists of $t_{n+1}/t_{n}$ little Julia sets touching each other at one of their non-dividing fixed points.
+As usual, $\BB_{2,0}$ denotes the bouquet containing the critical point.
+See Figure \ref{satsat}.
-By an equipotential of level $\eta(\eps)$, contained in $S_{n-1}(W_{n-1,0})$, and the external rays landing at $\alf_{n-1}$, we form the puzzle pieces of level zero.
-Recall that $Y^0_0$ denotes the one containing the critical point.
-The following lemma states that the bouquets are well apart form each other.

-\begin{lem} For all parameters in a finite number of truncated secondary limbs, modulus of the annulus $Y^0_0 \setminus \BB_{2,0}$ is uniformly bounded above and below. \end{lem} Let $X$ and $Y$ be compact subsets of $\cc$ equipped with the Euclidean metric $d$.
+By an equipotential $E^{\eta(\eps)}\subset S_{n-1}(W_{n-1,0})$, and the external rays landing at $\alf_{n-1}$, we form the puzzle pieces of level zero.
+Recall that $Y^0_0$ denotes the critical puzzle piece of level zero.
+The following lemma shows that the bouquets are well apart from each other.
+See Lemma~$10.5$ in \cite{Ly97} for a similar statement. \begin{lem} For the twice satellite renormalizable parameters in a finite number of truncated secondary limbs, $\mod (Y^0_0 \setminus \BB_{2,0})$ is uniformly bounded from above and away from zero. \end{lem} Let $X$ and $Y$ be non-empty compact subsets of $\cc$.
 The \textit{Hausdorff distance} between $X$ and $Y$ is defined as

-The space of all compact subsets of $\cc$ endowed with this metric is a complete metric space.
+where $B_\eps(X)$ denotes the $\eps$ neighborhood of $X$ in the Euclidean metric.
+The space of all non-empty compact subsets of $\cc$ endowed with this metric is a complete metric space.

-A set valued map $c \mapsto X_c$, with $X_c$ compact in $\cc$, is called \textit{upper semi-continuous} if $c_n \ra c$ implies that $X_c$ contains Hausdorff limit of any convergent subsequence of $X_{c_n}$.